 Googles own solution – Collect reviews via Google Customer Reviews

-Did you know that Google has a solution designed for E-commerce sites via its Google Merchant Center.
-This section will explain in a bit more detail how to get set up.
+Did you know that Google has a solution designed for E-commerce sites?
+It’s available from the Google Merchant Center.
+This section will explain in more detail how to get set up.
 Let’s start with what the result looks like.
 You can read more about the Google Customer Reviews experience here

 What do Google’s automated customer reviews look like to your customers?

-The screenshot below was taken from a real review request sent to me a couple of days after I purchased a new coffee machine.
+The screenshot below was taken from an actual review request sent to me a couple of days after I purchased a new coffee machine.

-When you click on one of the stars, your customers will be redirected to a webpage (hosted by Google) allowing them to detail their experience (with the star you selected pre-filled on the page)
+When you click on one of the stars, your customers will be redirected to a webpage (hosted by Google).
+Here they can write about their experience (with the star you selected pre-filled on the page)

 When your customer has completed the review submission, the thank you page looks like this: